 - What is the goal of developmental editing?

-The goal of developmental editing is to show writers how to take their rough drafts and turn them into all-but-finished books.
-Developmental editors collaborate with authors to find the shape and feel of their finished books and to determine what changes are necessary to make that happen.
-While publishing may be the end goal, during a developmental edit, the focus is very much on the process of improving and shaping the content.
+Thus, the goal of developmental editing is to show writers how to take their rough drafts and turn them into all-but-finished books.
+To this end, developmental editors collaborate with authors to find the shape and feel of their finished books and to determine what changes are necessary to make that happen.
+While publishing may be the end goal, during a developmental edit, the focus is on the process of improving and shaping the content.

 What’s involved in developmental editing?

 Developmental editing is a content-shaping process that authors can use as a fundamental tool of manuscript development.
-It’s the first stage in the publishing process from an editor’s point of view, a chance for an author to work on the content of a book before it becomes too fixed.
-Developmental editors offer writers the opportunity to focus on the big picture before they have to concentrate on the details—and that can result in miraculous changes and substantially better books.
+Therefore, It’s the first stage in the publishing process from an editor’s point of view.
+Similarly, it's a chance for an author to work on the content of a book before it becomes too fixed.
+Additionally, developmental editors offer writers the opportunity to focus on the big picture before they have to concentrate on the details.
+As a result, authors can make miraculous changes that lead to substantially better books.